hsynlms/express-prettier/README.md

 */
 ```

-You are allowed to change query parameter name and value as you desire.
+You are allowed to change the query parameter option.

 ```js
 // register express-prettier plugin